What is Wayfinding?

 In Arlington County, wayfinding is an important amenity to our pedestrian and bike-friendly landscape.
 As pictured below, wayfinding signs help pedestrians and people on bikes navigate Arlington’s 100 miles of multi-use trails and routes.
 Without wayfinding, it can be hard for those using the trails to easily find their way.
 Here are a few examples of wayfinding signs you will see around Arlington County.

-Bonus: Check out BikeArlington’s wayfinding project update blog from David Goodman, Arlington County Bicycle & Pedestrian Programs Manager
+Bonus: Check out our wayfinding project update blog from David Goodman, the former Arlington County Bicycle & Pedestrian Programs Manager

 Wayfinding is important in every city – whether it’s large or small.
 And when it comes to wayfinding as part of a city’s transportation system, they’re invaluable.
-Check out some of our favorites below from around the world:
+So when you’re out and about, see what you can find.